The Vim logo, licensed under the VIM LICENSE

 • e moves to the end of the current word

-• B, W and E works like they lowercase counterpart, but use only spaces as separators
+• B, W, and E works like their lowercase counterpart, but use only spaces as separators

 In case you are asking yourself how a word is defined: